abbbi/virtnbdbackup/README.md

 only create `copy` backups, or consider converting the images to a newer format using `qemu-img`.

-By default `virtnbdbackup` will exclude all disks with format `raw` aswell as direct attached (passthrough) disks such as LVM or ZVOL and ISCSI volumes.
+By default `virtnbdbackup` will exclude all disks with format `raw` as well as direct attached (passthrough) disks such as LVM or ZVOL and ISCSI volumes.
 These type of disks do not support storing checkpoint/bitmap metadata.